Toronto Pearson International Airport: Airfield operations

 Toronto Pearson is home to the Toronto Area Control Centre, one of seven area control centres in Canada operated by Nav Canada.
 The airport uses a Traffic Management Unit (TMU), located in the apron control tower at Terminal 1, to control the movement of aircraft and other airport traffic on the ground.
 The main air traffic control tower at Toronto Pearson is located within the infield operations area of the airport.

 The airfield maintenance unit is responsible for general maintenance and repairs at Toronto Pearson.
 During the winter months, the unit expands into a dedicated 24-hour snow removal team of more than 200 workers tasked with ensuring normal operations at the airport, as Toronto Pearson regularly experiences 110 to 130 cm of total snow accumulation in a typical winter season.
 The airport employs over 94 pieces of snow removal equipment, including 11 Vammas PSB series, four Oshkosh Corporation Snow Products HT-Series snowplow units, and 14 snowmelters.

 Pearson Airport's Central De-icing Facility is the largest in the world, servicing over 10,500 aircraft each winter.
-The six de-icing bays, covering a total area of 60 acres, can handle 12 aircraft simultaneously and take between 2 and 19 minutes to de-ice each aircraft dependent on factors such as active weather and aircraft specifications.
+The six de-icing bays, covering a total area of 60 acres, can handle 12 aircraft simultaneously and take between 2 and 19 minutes to de-ice each aircraft depending on factors such as weather and aircraft specifications.

 The Toronto Pearson Fire and Emergency Services, operated by the Greater Toronto Airports Authority (GTAA) maintains three stations at the airport; one to the north, one to the south, and one offsite to the east, with more than 80 firefighters providing fire and rescue operations at Toronto Pearson.
 They are equipped with six crash tenders as well as several pumpers, aerial ladders, and heavy rescue units.
 The Toronto Pearson Fire and Emergency Services operates in conjunction with the Fire and Emergency Services Training Institute (FESTI), located at the northwest end of the airport grounds.